 There are so many southern expressions our mamas and grandmas use I’ll never get through them in my lifetime.
 But I’ll give it a shot.
 After all, this is a southern lifestyle blog, and that’s what I’m here for.

-If you enjoyed this recipe and would like to see more, please sign up for my newsletter by leaving your email in the box on the top right of this page.
+If you enjoyed this post and would like to see more, please sign up for my newsletter.

 My Personal Southern Mama Moment